FLHonker/flhonker-hugo/content/about.md

 ### Bio

 Frank Liu is a Developer Advocate on computer vision and blockchain.
-He has deployed and operated the cloud platform business for a number of small and medium-sized enterprises, and obtained qualifications such as `IDC operation and maintenance certification engineer`, `HDCP-Cloud Service certification`, and `(intermediate) software designer`. , rich in competitions and projects.
+He has deployed and operated the cloud platform business for a number of small and medium-sized enterprises, and obtained qualifications such as `IDC operation and maintenance certification engineer`, `HDCP-Cloud Service certification`, and `(intermediate) software designer`, rich in competitions and projects.
 Watching his [schedule](https://flhonker.github.io/about/#activities).
 He has been blogging and coding for years on Cloud Service, CV and blockchain, also translated Cloud Service & CV & blockchain papers into Chinese.

 ### GitHub